-An accompanying school-based initiative and standardized curriculum, The River Flows Through Art: A Catalyst for Change, will engage 300 youth in mural-making projects and Museum field trips that encapsulate the theme of nature throughout the exhibition.
+An accompanying school-based initiative and standardized curriculum, A River Runs Through Art: A Catalyst for Change, will engage 300 youth in mural-making projects and Museum field trips that encapsulate the theme of nature throughout the exhibition.

 The Michener is delighted to partner with Art Bridges for this special installation.
 Established in 2017 by arts patron and philanthropist Alice Walton, Arts Bridges, Inc., aims to facilitate new thinking within the museum world, by enabling the development of collaborative exhibitions and collection sharing initiatives—across institutions of all sizes and geographic regions—that create dynamic new scholarship and exciting visitor experiences of American art.

 This installation is made possible through Art Bridges, Inc.